Astro-Ayan/astro-ayan.github.io/about.md

 ​
 Before that, he was a Visiting Researcher in the Department of Astrophysics and Cosmology at S. N. Bose National Centre for Basic Sciences, till ~~the plague~~ *COVID19* mucked it all up.
 In pre-covid days, he did his Masters' and Doctorate at the same institute.
 ​
-His PhD ~~dust collector~~ Thesis was on the accretion processes around Black Holes and Neutron Stars.
+His PhD Thesis ~~is collecting dust~~ was on the accretion processes around Black Holes and Neutron Stars.
 One can find a detailed list of his work, interests and publications somwhere in this *website* or by simply poking him with a stick.

+Prior to that, he did is master's on Physical Sciences, with a specialization in Astrophysics, as part of the Integrated PhD programme.
+Information regarding that can be obtained even without poking him, as he loves talking about *the good ol' days*, a tad too much!

+For a ~~humorless~~ compact version of his academic journey, please take a look at his [CV](CV_AB_2024_NEW_3page.pdf).